How Can I Tell if My Temple/Belton Home’s Air Quality is Bad?

-If you’re questioning whether your Temple/Belton residence has poor indoor air quality (IAQ), it possibly does.
+If you’re questioning whether your Temple/Belton house has bad indoor air quality (IAQ), it probably does.

-We spend a lot of time inside.
-In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which could result in long-term health problems.
+We are indoors a lot.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which may create long-term health concerns.

-We’ve put together a list of the most common origins of poor IAQ, the problems they create and how you can take care of these indoor air pollutants.
-If you’re concerned about the air inside your residence, we recommend chatting with a professional like Bell Air Conditioning Inc about which products are ideal for your house.
+We’ve made a list of the most frequent causes of inferior IAQ, the troubles they create and how you can take care of these indoor air pollutants.
+If you’re worried about the air inside your residence, we recommend consulting with a professional like Bell Air Conditioning Inc about which solutions are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals leaked by regular household things.
+Volatile organic compounds, or VOCs, are fumes emitted from regular household products.

 They’re found in paint and stains in addition to: